Molly Tyler

 How to Read Like a Writer

-When I first starting taking creative writing classes, I was told by multiple professors that I would need to learn to “read like a writer”.
-I’d been an avid reader my whole life, so it didn’t seem like a particularly difficult goal.
+When I first starting taking creative writing classes, I was told by multiple professors that I would need to learn to “read like a writer.”
+I’d been an avid reader my whole life, so it didn’t seem like a particularly lofty goal.
 However, this somewhat vague directive can be more challenging than it seems.
-Even…
+Even… Continue reading

 What Is Creative Nonfiction?